jenrichmond/git_demo/README.md

 # git_demo

-Jenny uses this repo to demostrate the power of git.
+Jenny uses this repo to demonstrate the power of git.

+Helen's favourite animals are cats and pandas.

+Christina's favourite animal is a flamingo.